Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: DDP with parametrized dynamics

 \section{DDP with parametrized dynamics}

-Handling parametrized dynamics requires to introduce additional decision variables $\params$.
+Handling parametrized dynamics requires to introduce an additional decision variable $\params$.
 To exploit its \textit{temporal structure}, we begin by examining the optimality conditions through the lens of Bellman, ultimately leading to a parametrized Riccati recursion.
+For readers not familar with numerical optimization, we provide a accompanying report in~\cite{smartrepot}.